Johnny Depp: 2020s: Personal struggles and resurgence

 In March 2021, City of Lies, which was originally scheduled for 2018, was released in theaters and streaming services.
 The same month, an online petition to bring Depp back to the Pirates franchise, begun four months earlier, reached its goal of 500,000 signatures.
 His Pirates co-star Kevin McNally also expressed support for Depp returning to the role.
 In July 2021, Andrew Levitas, the director of Minamata (2020), accused MGM of trying to bury the film due to Depp's involvement, with Depp claiming he is being boycotted by the Hollywood industry and calling his changed reputation an "absurdity of media mathematics".
 Minamata was released in the UK and Ireland in August 2021, and in North America in December 2021.
 The film received positive reviews, with multiple publications praising Depp's performance as his best in years.
 Depp also continues as the face of Dior's men's fragrance, Sauvage.

 Depp received multiple honorary awards at numerous European film festivals, including at the Camerimage festival in Poland, the Karlovy Vary International Film Festival in the Czech Republic, and the San Sebastián International Film Festival in Spain, where Depp was awarded the Donostia Award.
 These awards were controversial, with various domestic violence charities criticizing the festivals.
-The organisers of the ceremonies released statements defending their decision to award Depp, with the San Sebastian Film Festival stating that "he has not been charged by any authority in any jurisdiction, nor convicted of any form of violence against women".
+The organizers of the ceremonies released statements defending their decision to award Depp, with the San Sebastian Film Festival stating that "he has not been charged by any authority in any jurisdiction, nor convicted of any form of violence against women".

 In September 2021, Depp described himself as a victim of cancel culture.
 The same month, he launched IN.2, a London-based sister company to his production company, Infinitum Nihil, and announced that IN.2 and the Spanish production company A Contracorriente Films were starting a new development fund for TV and film projects.
 On February 15, 2022, Depp received the Serbian Gold Medal of Merit from President Aleksandar Vučić for "outstanding merits in public and cultural activities, especially in the field of film art and the promotion of the Republic of Serbia in the world".
 Minamata and animated series Puffins were shot in the country.